solita/sv-security-scans-07-crash-course/README.md

 ### 8. `ci-...-aws-enc-02.yml`

 Here we illustrate another option: you do not need to keep your code in the same repository as your workflows...
+Tested on AWS Encryption library

 ### 9. `ci-...-py-alg-02.yml`

+Same, tested on Python Algorithms library.

 ### 10.